oist/LabVIEW_Dockerfiles/README.md

 ### Testing the built image

-To manually check the behaviour of the built image file, you can instantiate an interactive container from the image using a command like the following:
+To manually check the behaviour of the built image file, you can instantiate a container from the image using a command like the following:
 ```
 docker run -it --rm oist/labview_2019_daqmx_gocd powershell
 ```
-which will start PowerShell in a new instance of the `oist/labview_2019_daqmx_gocd` image.\
+which will start `powershell` in a new interactive (`-i -t`, or `-it`) instance of the `oist/labview_2019_daqmx_gocd` image, with the container removed (`--rm`) after you exit.\
-From that shell, you can run commands like `g-cli`, `LabVIEWCLI.exe`, or simply navigate the filesystem and check that the layout is as expected.
+From that shell, you can run commands like `g-cli`, `LabVIEWCLI.exe` and `git`, or simply navigate the filesystem and check that the layout is as expected.

 ## Changes to build for other platforms

-The Docker images (built using the files `Dockerfile.2019_32bit` and `Dockerfile.2019_64bit`) use the image produced by the `Dockerfile.GoCD_Base` as their base image.\
+The Docker images built using the files `Dockerfile.2019_32bit` and `Dockerfile.2019_64bit` use the image produced by the `Dockerfile.GoCD_Base` as their base image.\
 This is done to allow use with the [GoCD Continuous Delivery](https://www.gocd.org/) system.\
 If you want to use these images with Jenkins or other CI/CD systems/build orchestrators, then you should modify the Dockerfile.GoCD_Base to remove the `OpenJDK` section (unless you need the Java Development Kit for your other platform) and the `go-agent.ps1` script (which handles agent registration and task allocation).
 Additionally, the `CMD` line should be removed or modified.